Chart Color Schemes

 Altona Meadows is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Altona Meadows has high cultural diversity, with 34.9% of its population born overseas and 33.3% speaking a language other than English at home.
-Christianity is the predominant religion in Altona Meadows, comprising 55.2% of its population.
-Islam is overrepresented compared to Greater Melbourne, making up 4.7% versus 5.3%.
+Altona Meadows has a high level of cultural diversity, with 34.9% of its population born overseas and 33.3% speaking a language other than English at home.
+Christianity is the predominant religion in Altona Meadows, making up 55.2% of the population.
+However, Islam is overrepresented compared to Greater Melbourne, comprising 4.7% of Altona Meadows' population versus 5.3%.

 Frequently Asked Questions - Diversity